ManageIQ/manageiq-documentation/_includes/introduction.md

     A web-based interface into the {{ site.data.product.title_short }} appliance.

   - {{ site.data.product.title_short }} Role
-    A designation assigned to a {{ site.data.product.title_short }} server that defines what a {{ site.data.product.title_short }} server can do.
+    A designation assigned to a {{ site.data.product.title_short }} server that defines what a
+    {{ site.data.product.title_short }} server can do.

   - {{ site.data.product.title_short }} Server
     The application that runs on the {{ site.data.product.title_short }} appliance and communicates with the SmartProxy and the VMDB.

   - Cluster
     Hosts that are grouped together to provide high availability and load balancing.

   - Condition
     A control policy test triggered by an event, which determines a subsequent action.

   - Discovery
     Process run by the {{ site.data.product.title_short }} server which finds virtual machine and cloud providers.

   - Drift
     The comparison of a virtual machine, instance, host, cluster to itself at different points in time.

   - Event
     A trigger to check a condition.

   - Event Monitor
     Software on the {{ site.data.product.title_short }} appliance which monitors external providers for events and sends them to the {{ site.data.product.title_short }} server.

   - Host
     A computer running a hypervisor, capable of hosting and monitoring virtual machines.
 Supported hypervisors include RHV-H, VMware ESX hosts, Windows Hyper-V hosts.

   - Instance/Cloud Instance
     A on-demand virtual machine based upon a predefined image and uses a scalable set of hardware resources such as CPU, memory, networking interfaces.

   - Managed/Registered VM
     A virtual machine that is connected to a host and exists in the VMDB.
 Also, a template that is connected to a provider and exists in the VMDB.
 Note that templates cannot be connected to a host.

   - Managed/Unregistered VM
     A virtual machine or template that resides on a repository or is no longer connected to a provider or host and exists in the VMDB.
 A virtual machine that was previously considered registered may become unregistered if the virtual machine was removed from provider inventory.

   - Provider
-    An external management system that {{ site.data.product.title_short }} integrates
-    in order to collect data and perform operations.
+    An external management system that {{ site.data.product.title_short }} integrates in order to collect data and perform operations.

   - Policy
     A combination of an event, a condition, and an action used to manage a virtual machine.

   - Policy Profile
     A set of policies.

   - Refresh
     A process run by the {{ site.data.product.title_short }} server which checks for relationships of the provider or host to other resources, such as storage locations, repositories, virtual machines, or instances.
 It also checks the power states of those resources.

   - Regions
     A region is the collection of zones that share the same database for reporting and charting.
 A master region may be added to synchronize multiple VMDBs into one VMDB for higher-level reporting, providing a "single pane of glass" view.

   - Resource
     A host, provider, instance, virtual machine, repository, or datastore.

   - Resource Pool
     A group of virtual machines across which CPU and memory resources are allocated.

   - Repository
     A place on a datastore resource which contains virtual machines.

   - SmartProxy
     The SmartProxy is a software agent that acts on behalf of the
     {{ site.data.product.title_short }} appliance to perform actions on hosts, providers, storage and virtual machines.

   -
-    The SmartProxy can be configured to reside on the {{ site.data.product.title_short }}
+    The SmartProxy can be configured to reside on the {{ site.data.product.title_short }} appliance or on an ESX server version.
+The SmartProxy can be deployed from the
-    appliance or on an ESX server version.
-The SmartProxy can be deployed from the {{ site.data.product.title_short }} appliance, and provides visibility to the VMFS storage.
+    {{ site.data.product.title_short }} appliance, and provides visibility to the VMFS storage.
     Each storage location must have a SmartProxy with visibility to it.
-The SmartProxy acts on behalf of the
-    {{ site.data.product.title_short }} appliance.
-If the SmartProxy is not embedded in the
-    {{ site.data.product.title_short }} server, it communicates with the {{ site.data.product.title_short }}
+The SmartProxy acts on behalf of the {{ site.data.product.title_short }} appliance.
+If the SmartProxy is not embedded in the {{ site.data.product.title_short }} server, it communicates with the
-    appliance over HTTPS on standard port 443.
+    {{ site.data.product.title_short }} appliance over HTTPS on standard port 443.

   - SmartState Analysis
     Process run by the SmartProxy which collects the details of a virtual machine or instance.
-Such details include accounts, drivers, network information, hardware, and security patches.
+Such details include accounts, drivers,network information, hardware, and security patches.
 This process is also run by the {{ site.data.product.title_short }} server on hosts and clusters.
     The data is stored in the VMDB.

   - SmartTags
     Descriptors that allow you to create a customized, searchable index for the resources in your clouds and infrastructure.

   - Storage Location
     A device, such as a VMware datastore, where digital information resides that is connected to a resource.

   - Tags
     Descriptive terms defined by a {{ site.data.product.title_short }} user or the system used to categorize a resource.

   - Template
     A template is a copy of a preconfigured virtual machine, designed to capture installed software and software configurations, as well as the hardware configuration, of the original virtual machine.

   - Unmanaged Virtual Machine
     Files discovered on a datastore that do not have a virtual machine associated with them in the VMDB.
-These files may be registered to a provider that the {{ site.data.product.title_short }} server does not have configuration information on.
+These files may be registered to a provider that the {{ site.data.product.title_short }}
+    server does not have configuration information on.
 Possible causes may be that the provider has not been discovered or that the provider has been discovered, but no security credentials have been provided.

   - Virtual Machine
     A software implementation of a system that functions similar to a physical machine.
 Virtual machines utilize the hardware infrastructure of a physical host, or a set of physical hosts, to provide a scalable and on-demand method of system provisioning.

   - Virtual Management Database (VMDB)
     Database used by the {{ site.data.product.title_short }} appliance to store information about your resources, users, and anything else required to manage your virtual enterprise.

   - Virtual Thumbnail
     An image in the web interface representing a resource, such as a provider or a virtual machine, showing the resource’s properties at a glance.
 Each virtual thumbnail is divided into quadrants, which provide information about the resource, such as its software and power state.

   - Worker Appliance
     A {{ site.data.product.title_short }} appliance dedicated to a role other than user interface or database.

   - Zones
     {{ site.data.product.title_short }} Infrastructure can be organized into zones to configure failover and to isolate traffic.
 Zones can be created based on your environment.
 Zones can be based on geographic location, network location, or function.
 When first started, new servers are put into the default zone.